VR51/GitBuilder/README.md

 ## Features

 - **Repository Management**: Add, edit, and remove GitHub repositories
-- **Automated Building**: Detect and use the appropriate build system (CMake, Autotools, Make, etc.)
+- **Automated Building**: Detect and use the appropriate build system (CMake, Autotools, Make, Gradle, Maven, etc.)
-- **Binary Management**: Find, register, and launch built binaries
+- **Binary Management**: Find, register, and launch built binaries with an interactive file browser
 - **Build Configuration**: Customize build flags for different build systems
 - **Repository Updates**: Keep repositories up-to-date with the latest commits
-- **Build Details**: View comprehensive information about repositories and their build status
+- **Build Details**: View and edit comprehensive information about repositories and their build status
 - **Smart Caching**: Efficient handling of GitHub API requests with 4-hour caching
+- **Existing Clone Support**: Option to use existing repository clones instead of downloading fresh copies
+- **Interactive File Browser**: Browse directories and select executable files with an intuitive interface

 ## Installation